cashshuffle/cashshuffle-electron-cash-plugin/README.md

 6. If the amount of coins in input is greater than the sum of the shuffling amount fee, then the `Shuffle` button will become enabled

 7. Pressing `Shuffle` will start the shuffling process.
-After 5 participants registered on the server, the shuffling process will start.
+After 5 participants registered on the server, the shuffling process will begin.

 8. If all goes well, you will see the outputs and a transaction dialog window.
 If something goes wrong you will see the errors in the output.